 Is there a place where I can find information on benchmarking that’s specific to my business type?

 Yes, visit the EPA Portfolio Manager website to find business-specific information.

 Is there a list of consultants I can hire to profile my building for me?

 The EPA maintains a list of service providers on their Portfolio Manager website.
 See the current list of available service providers.

 Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?

 The Energy Commission will publish building-level data received for disclosable buildings with no active residential utility accounts beginning in 2019 and thereafter.
 Building-level data for buildings with active residential utility accounts will be published beginning in 2020 and thereafter.
 Additionally, you can share your building data with others who have an account in Portfolio Manager.

 Is there a public list of buildings that have earned the ENERGY STAR®?

-Yes.
-Visit the ENERGY STAR® certified buildings and Plants list here.
-If your site earns the ENERGY STAR®, you will be given the opportunity to post your building profile to this list.
-Inclusion is optional.
+Yes, visit the ENERGY STAR® certified buildings and plants locator.
+If your site earns the ENERGY STAR®, you will have the option to post your building profile to this list.